cookiecutter/cookiecutter-django/docs/project-generation-options.rst

     The email address you want to identify yourself in the project.

 domain_name [example.com]
-    The domain name you plan to use for your project ones it goes live.
+    The domain name you plan to use for your project once it goes live.
     Note that it can be safely changed later on whenever you need to.

 version [0.1.0]